-The Power of Equanimity: Finding Balance in Life
+The Power of Equanimity: Finding Inner Peace in a Chaotic World

 Equanimity, a state of calmness and composure, has long been revered as a virtue in many cultures across the world.
 It is the ability to remain centered and balanced amidst the ups and downs of life.
 We errantly try to create a peaceful life through faulty beliefs that we can create a peaceful world around us.
 However, the world will never comply to these unrealistic demands.
 No matter what we do, or where we go, life will throw countless, unplanned, unwanted surprises our way.
 Accordingly, peace comes from inner equanimity.
 Peace is the product of how we process this rascal world and all its unsettling events.